 Where do I get those photos?

-The map with thumbnails of photos looks really cool, but what if you want to see a photo detail?
-Just click on a point, it will pop up a label with information about distance and altitude and with a larger preview of the photo:
+The map with thumbnails looks cool, but what if you want to see the detail of the photo?
+Just click on a thumbnail and a panel pops up with distance, elevation, and other info and a larger preview of the photo:

 Click on the preview to get to the detail, which you can enlarge with two fingers to the original size: